starsagitarian/TechTaskCynomi/client/README.md

 # Cynomi Sleep Tracker App Client

-This is the front-end client for the Cynomi Sleep Tracker App, built using Next.js and styled with Tailwind CSS.
+This is the front-end client for the Cynomi Sleep Tracker App, built using Next.js, and styled with CSS modules and Tailwind CSS.
 It provides a user interface for tracking and analyzing sleep patterns.

 ## Features